pombredanne/eris-contracts.js/README.md

 The `once` is optional, but it is included as an alternative since it makes the intentions a bit more clear.

-The event-objects themselves are identical to the web3 events when it comes to topics and data, and the `subscription` object works pretty much like a `watch`.
-The reason for diverging at all is that `Tendermint` does not use log filters but regular events.
-More info below.
+The event-objects themselves are identical to the web3 events when it comes to topics and data.
+The reason for diverging is that `Tendermint` does not use log filters but regular events.

 ## Tests